 Inheritance Tax is a tax on the estate (the property, money and possessions) of someone who’s died.

 There’s normally no Inheritance Tax to pay if:

 - the value of your estate is below the £325,000 threshold

 - you leave everything above the £325,000 threshold to your spouse, civil partner, a charity or a community amateur sports club

-If you’re married or in a civil partnership and your estate is worth less than £325,000, you can transfer any unused threshold to your partner when you die.
+If you’re married or in a civil partnership and your estate is worth less than £325,000, any unused threshold can be added to your partner’s threshold when you die.
 This means their threshold can be as much as £650,000.

 Inheritance Tax rates

 The standard Inheritance Tax rate is 40%.
 It’s only charged on the part of your estate that’s above the threshold.